Provide access to natural daylight

 - the health benefits of bright daylight exposure and its effects on circadian rhythm, including the non-visual health impacts of bright daylight.

-- Upload a copy of the educational materials that are shared with all building(s) occupants identifying the required information that is included.
+– a copy of the educational materials that are shared upon request with all building(s) occupants identifying the required information that is included.

-- Check box(es) to certify that the educational materials are shared with all building(s) occupants through the following methods (select all that apply):
+– an official statement confirming that educational materials outlining the health benefits of access to daylight are made available to and shared with all building(s) occupants upon request. - Check box(es) to certify that the educational materials are shared upon request with all building(s) occupants through the following methods (select all that apply):

 - a digital platform, such as a website, digital application, or display screen in common areas